johnofleek/PiloT/networkManagerDocs/Quickstart.md

 Cellular networking RPi HAT and it therefore requires a standard Raspian desktop install.

 *Notes*
-* L1
-* L1
-  * L2

 1. The following is a general process it may need to be adapted to suit the particular modem fitted to the Pilot
 1. Not all combinations of Pilot / RPi / Rasbian OS have been tested
-1. How to start a shell terminal
-   1. Hold down keys [CTRL] [ALT] T or
-   1. Use the RPi Terminal icon
+1. Ubuntu - start a shell terminal - hold down keys [CTRL] [ALT] T or use the RPi Terminal icon
-1. At the time of writting the shell scripts below (.sh) are in this folder ~/Pilot/scripts_pilotControl/
+1. The paths below (such as ./) are examples - for example for ./pilotOn.sh to execute the shell need to be in a folder which contains the pilotOn.sh script.
 <BR>